poliyka/dj4-vue3-integrate/README.md

 ## Install

-Make sure dependencies and installation.
+Make sure below dependencies have been installed.
 Go check them out by following command if you don't have them locally installed.

 ```sh